hep-gc/repoman/README.markdown

 1. Install the server.

     See `server/INSTALL.markdown` and follow the instructions for installing from an EGG.
-1. Install the `repoclient` on any of your workstations you want to use.
+1. Install the `repoman-client` on any of your workstations you want to use.

-    See the documentation at `repoclient/README`
+    See the documentation at `repoman-client/README`

 ## Server Documentation